dfsnow/opentimes/site/content/about.md

 #### Why is the homepage slow sometimes?

-The Parquet files that it queries are supposed to be cached by Cloudflare's CDN.
-However, Cloudflare really doesn't seem to like very large files sitting in its caches, so they're constantly evicting them.
+The big Parquet files that it queries are supposed to be cached by Cloudflare's CDN.
+However, Cloudflare doesn't seem to like large files sitting in its caches, so the files are constantly getting evicted.

 If you click the map and it's slow, it's likely that you're hitting a cold cache.
 Click again and it should be much faster.
 Also, each state has its own file, so